Welcome to Objects and Order Exhibitions!

 If you need to edit any object data, you can click on the title of the object in the Object Manager to go directly to that object's page.

 Click the grid icon at right to view all your exhibition objects.
-This order will inform how objects are displayed when All is selected in an Objects Block (which would be used in an object checklist).
+This order will inform how objects are displayed when All is selected in an Objects Block (for example, in the object checklist).

 Step 7: Adjust Object Layout